Workplace design has evolved quickly over the past decade with the workplace now seen by many companies as an important strategic asset.

-The old, one person, one desk philosophy has been abandoned with zoned areas designed to allow individuals work on laptops or tablets, to converse and collaborate with colleagues or to simply enjoy a coffee.
+The old, one person, one desk philosophy has been abandoned with zoned areas designed to allow individuals to work on laptops or tablets, converse and collaborate with colleagues or simply enjoy a coffee.

 These aren’t zones in the strictest sense but more areas that use subtle indicators like colour and furniture to denote their intended use i.e. sofas in an area where staff can collaborate, warm homely carpeting and wall coverings to de-stress and more formal, neutral colours for concentrated work.
 When looking at your new office layout and design, make sure you discuss zones that encourage creativity.

 Productivity & Workplace Design

 Productivity is the holy grail of good workplace design.
 Answering the question of ‘How do I create a workplace where staff can be most productive?’, is not a simple or straightforward task.
 Especially when you add factors like staff wellbeing, ease of collaboration and company culture amongst others into the equation.

 The simple truth is that people are most productive when they are provided with the right tools and environment in which to perform their duties.
 A happy and motivated workforce can also be a highly productive one – not exactly rocket science but how can office design help?

 This is going to sound repetitive but providing choice and a variety of alternative work settings is crucial if you want your staff to be as productive as they can be.
 Pushing everyone to work in an open-plan environment will undoubtedly result in reduced productivity over time as can sticking to a formal and rigid work ethos e.g. Presenteeism.
 The level of noise and distraction will inevitably reduce productivity so allowing staff to move to a quieter area, more suitable to perform the task at hand makes sense, doesn’t it?